Larry Sanger: Accuracy, credibility and expertise

 In December 2004, writing for the Kuro5hin website, Sanger commented that Wikipedia is not considered credible by librarians, teachers, and academics because it lacks a formal review process and that the presence of trolls and "difficult people" discourages accredited specialists and people who are knowledgeable from contributing to Wikipedia.
 He also argued that Wikipedia's "root problem" is a "lack of respect for expertise".

 In April 2007, Sanger stated Wikipedia was "still quite useful and an amazing phenomenon" but he had "come to the view that it is also broken beyond repair" with a range of problems "from serious management problems, to an often dysfunctional community, to frequently unreliable content, and to a whole series of scandals".

 In September 2009, Sanger said from early on the activities of trolls on the website "was a real problem, and Jimmy Wales absolutely refused to do anything about it".
-Sanger described Wales as a being a "fraud" and "liar" over the issue of who created Wikipedia.
+Sanger described Wales as being a "fraud" and "liar" over the issue of who created Wikipedia.
 Wales responded to a query about the feud between the two men, stating: "I think very highly of Larry Sanger, and think that it is unfortunate that this silly debate has tended to overshadow his work."

 In a November 2015 interview with Zachary Schwartz for Vice, Sanger expanded on his experiences with trolls on Wikipedia during the site's initial growth: "It was kind of stressful.
 I think it stressed out my wife more than me.
 The idea that there were people who were abusing me online just bothered her greatly."
 Sanger equated the trolls with modern-day social justice warriors (SJWs).
 When asked by Schwartz what he would do differently if he started over with Wikipedia, Sanger said: "One thing that I would have done, could have done, and should have done right away would be to create a process whereby articles were approved by experts."
 When asked what his thoughts were on Wikipedia in 2015, Sanger said: "I guess I'm moderately proud.
 I always sort of felt like we just got lucky with the right idea at the right time."
 In a November 2016 interview with Alexandre Gilbert for The Times of Israel, Sanger said that Wikipedia has "a problem with fairness and sound governance".